vectorlang/vector/docs/language-ref.md

 an `e` and a signed exponent.
 If decimal point is not included, then the `e` and signed exponent must be included, otherwise, they are optional.

-#### Array Constants

-Array constants consist of a series of elements of a given type.
-Commas are used to separate individual elements and the array itself is delimited by `{` and `}`.

 ## Syntax Notation